-Finally, your graphs should cover all system picturing it exactly as it is.
-Some endpoints will be under a heavier load than others, and some statistics are caused by events different than you expect.
+Finally, your graphs should cover all systems picturing it exactly as it is.
+Some endpoints will be under a heavier load than others, and some statistics are caused by events, different than what you may expect.
 If you solve problem X and look only at stat Y, you assume that Y causes it.
 But what if it is caused by Z?
 You don’t see Z in your metrics.
-Not only it will be harder to measure now, but you can also miss it during your problem solving in general.
+Not only it will be harder to measure now, but you can also miss it during your problem-solving in general.

 Kibana will visualize the logs that you have stored in Logstash.
-It is a part of elastcStack - which is really cool, and you should check it out!
+It is a part of ElasticStack which is really cool and you should check it out!

 Grafana is an “open observability platform” which focuses more on visualizing the database than logs.
-It is perfect for displaying ratios, business logic and more “static” data.
-Many companies use Grafana in production every day.
+It is perfected for displaying ratios, business logic, and more “static” data.
+Many companies use Grafana in their production every day.

 The last part of a truly healthy system is altering.
 Stuff breaks.
 Your server will spill out 500 errors sooner or later, and you should be the first person to know about it.

 We use Sentry extensively at 10Clouds, and it works wonders for us.
 Sentry is open-sourced as well; however, the company will let you buy a managed solution in a SAAS package.
 After integration with your app, Sentry will catch all the errors, group them and notify you by the channel of choice.
 Nothing happens unnoticed.